-Eco Chalet is one of just 16 houses in the remote village of Patara Mitarbi, found 10km north-east of the ski fields and health spas at Bakuriani.
+Eco Chalet is one of just 16 houses in this remote village 10km north-east of the ski fields and health spas at Bakuriani.

-Crafted from pine and larch, the cabin – like the village – is simple and pure.
+Crafted from pine and larch, the cabin – like Javakheti region itself – is simple and pure.
 The gorgeous lodge-style living space features huge windows, a wood-burning fireplace, and more than enough room for six guests to veg out.
 A sweeping verandah, full kitchen and separate upstairs bedrooms complete the space.

 In winter, you can go snowshoeing and in summer, sit on the deck and watch the wild horses gallop through the meadows.
 Guests can self-cater or eat at the neighbour’s house where matsoni yogurt and nadugi cottage cheese made from the family’s cows are served with wood-stove khachapuri.